-Gluten & Your Brain
+Gluten and Your Brain

-The astonishing link between your brain, neurological disorders and
+The astonishing link between your brain, neurological disorders and gluten.

 In 2008, Julie Hahn, then 51, dropped and broke every one of her coffee mugs in a matter of weeks.
 The Colorado Springs resident had not only become suddenly and inexplicably clumsy, she was also having trouble with her balance.
 It wasnít long before Hahnís gastroenterologist, Scot Lewey, DO, clinical professor of medicine at Kansas City University of Medicine and Bioscience, confirmed the celiac diagnosis.
 Hahn had celiac antibodies and her intestinal villi were flattened.
 Lewey also diagnosed gluten ataxia, a gluten-related autoimmune disorder that causes damage to the cerebellum, the balance and coordination center of the brain.